alphagov/govuk-prototype-kit/docs/documentation/updating-the-kit.md

 Copy everything from the latest kit to your project, apart from the `app` folder.

 Copy the config.js file from the `app` folder in the latest kit to the `app` folder of your prototype.
-If you've made any changes to the config.js file in your prototype then you'll need to re-enter them in the new version of the file e.g. the service name
+If you've made any changes to the config.js file in your prototype then you'll need to re-enter them in the new version of the file e.g. the service name.

+Check '\app\assets\sass\patterns' in the latest kit for any new patterns.
+Copy the file(s) over to your prototype.

 ---